 This measure tracks the number of deaths and serious injuries across all Tāmaki Makaurau Auckland roads, including state highways.

 In previous years this measure has reported against a calendar year target (January to December).
-These targets now relate to financial year (July to June), to be aligned with other SOI performance measures.
+These targets now relate to financial year, the same as all other SOI measures.